stephenobi720/alx-system_engineering-devops/0x00-shell_basics/README.md

-PWD-Prints absolute path name of current working directory ls-display the content list of the current directory
+PWD-Prints absolute path name of current working directory ls-display the content list of the current directory cd-change the directory/path